Smart Landfill Cover

 Studies show that the working face of a landfill is often a major source of methane emissions.
 Satellite observations and field measurements have found that methane can leak from several parts of a landfill, but the working face frequently produces the highest emission rates.
 In one study, measured emissions from the working face were far higher than previous estimates and exceeded emission levels reported at other landfills.
 Recent remote sensing surveys and research from Xavier University pinpointed the working face or active face as the largest source of air emissions from the landfill as the working face..
 Yet it’s exempt from federal clean air act regulations, in terms of methane detection or mitigation.

+A field investigation of all landfill operational parameters recommended limiting the working face and concentration of wet waste as much as possible and because daily cover had the most emissions potential.
 Dr. David Risk and researchers at St. Francis Xavier University in Canada tested current federally approved manual surface emissions monitoring at ten landfills and found that over 80% of methane went undetected.
 Much of the methane that manual surface detection missed was found to be coming from the active face of the landfill, or where trash is being dumped.
 These findings highlight that the working face is a key area where better management and controls could significantly reduce methane pollution.

 Landfills Using Ineffective Covers

 Current landfill cover integrity requirements rely too heavily on operator self-reporting without sufficient verification, specificity, or enforcement.
 Although rules require monthly monitoring and repairs, they do not clearly define minimum inspection rigor, documentation standards, or timelines for corrective action.
-That’s likely why the U.S. EPA found that many operators are not complying with the Clean Air Act’s applicable regulatory requirements, including “Failure to maintain adequate MSW landfill cover integrity.”
+That’s likely why the U.S. EPA found that many operators are not complying with the Clean Air Act’s applicable regulatory requirements, including “failure to maintain adequate MSW landfill cover integrity.”

 In its notice of a $3 million civil penalty for air quality violations, the Oregon Department of Environmental Quality found that despite permit requirements to conduct and report monthly landfill cover inspections and repairs, the Coffin Butte landfill consistently reported “no issues” from 2021 through 2025.
 However, EPA inspections in 2022 and 2024 directly contradicted these claims, documenting numerous holes, defects, and even trees growing through the landfill cover - clear signs of long-term neglect.
 Only after regulatory pressure did a third-party inspection in January 2026 reveal widespread problems, identifying maintenance needs in 30 out of 130 areas, including holes, vegetation intrusion, and exposed waste.
 This pattern shows that the Respondent failed to accurately monitor, report, and maintain landfill cover integrity over several years, allowing significant deterioration to go unaddressed.